MarkPearlCoZa/Blog_General/_posts/2017-04-22-4-Traps-every-Programmer-Needs-to-Avoid.md

 # The second is ignorance

 Ignorance on the surface is not really a bad thing, but there's a difference between not knowing and not knowing what you don't know.
-This is unconscious imcompetence.
+This is unconscious incompetence.
 You can avoid this trap by investing time in learning things beyond the problem at hand, asking questions and not pretending you know something when you don't know (especially when you think you should know).
 To avoid this invest time in your growth and ask others, have the mantra that the only dumb question is the one you don't ask; because if you don't ask, you're still dumb because you don't know.

 # The third is laziness